dangero2000/Star-Web/README.md

 * Rather than a config INI file, you must enter a server address and port on the page, then click the connect button
 * When rendering a script in WAV, the web app will zip up the WAV files and open your browers download prompt

+## How to Connect

+If you don't want to host the web app yourself, you can go [here](https://dangero2000.github.io/Star-Web/) to access it instead.
+Once you reach the page, please type star.lidolp.net in the server address box, then 443 in the port box.